dadario10/Data_Modeling_Project/README.md

 - 2018-2020: The company was still in its early stages and its stock was not publicly traded under its formal NKLA ticker until a merger with VectoIQ Corp in 2020.
 - 2020-2023: Following the merger and increased investor interest, Nikola’s stock price surged in the first half of 2020 – which was during COVID.
 The company faced controversy about its technology and business practices, leading to a sharp decline in the stock price.
 It has since continued to face volatility and skepticism from investors and analysts alike, hence its decline.

+## Conclusion
+Each Model we used all had their benefits and detractors.
+In short, the type of data that you use, also dictates the model that you use.

 ## Resources
 The following resources were leveraged in this project: